• Skip to content

 My role

 I am responsible for delivering a range of widening participation activities across schools and colleges in Hastings, Bexhill, and Rye, and providing information and support to young people making a decision about university.
-Another part of my role is coordinating academic outreach in the School of Health and Sport, and I also focus on planning and delivering the primary strand of the university’s outreach work.
+Another part of my role is coordinating academic outreach in the School of Education, Sport and Health Sciences, and I also focus on planning and delivering the primary strand of the university’s outreach work.

 My background